 Besides alpha synuclein, some several proteins important in disease progressions For instance, Parkin2, controls program cell death and apoptosis.(5) Park2 germline mutations leading cause neurons dysfunctions (6).
 PARK2 mutations caused an imbalance of programmed cell death and increase apoptosis.(Konovalova et al. 2015: 2) In GPCR classes, the gene : GRP37 was highly expressed in neuronal progenitor cells, in particular Wnt-dependent neurogenesis.
 (Berger et al. 2017) GNAI expression was increased during stress and plays an important role to inhibit adenylate cyclase, to modulate cAMP mediated responses beta adrenergic stimuli.(Tsolakidou et al. 2010) Lastly, Tyrosine Hydroxilase was an enzyme in dopamine biosynthesis, and since the Parkinson disease was related to dopaminergic neurons, TH expression was foundly related to occurence of PD.
 (Chen et al. 2017)

 SNCA is the first gene linked to PD, SNCA itself being thought to have an essential role in synaptic transmission (Mata et al. 2010).
 This protein has been given an identification name to show that SNCA linked to PD and plays an important role, the identification name is PARK1 (Klein and Westenberger 2012).
-SNCA considered involved in early onset of familial Parkinson’s disease (FPD) as a major causative gene, it has been identified 5 mutations point in SNCA that cause autosomal dominant Parkinson’s (Siddiqui et al. 2016) Study in Diansyah et al.(Diansyah et al. 2019) found 14 proteins as the result of a Skyline Query in PD, SNCA is one of the results.
-However, it’s still lacking the information about the most significant protein to PD.
-This study shows that SNCA is the most significant protein for PD.
+SNCA considered involved in early onset of familial Parkinson’s disease (FPD) as a major causative gene, it has been identified 5 mutations point in SNCA that cause autosomal dominant Parkinson’s (Siddiqui et al. 2016).
+Study in Diansyah et al.(Diansyah et al. 2019) found 14 proteins as the result of a Skyline Query in PD, SNCA is one of the results.
+However, it’s still lacking the information about the most important protein to PD.
+This study shows that SNCA is the most important protein for PD.

 Experiment and experiment+prediction data give the same result that has been proven its significance.
 It shows that experimental data can be used in the PPI analysis for PD using this method.
-Also, it can be an indication that interactome coverage in PD is good enough for PPI analysis since experiment data give significant protein as the result of this method.
+Also, it can be an indication that interactome coverage in PD is good enough for PPI analysis since experiment data give an important protein as the result of this method.
 However, we need to do another research to prove that interactome coverage in PD was sufficient.

 Conclusions

-Based on the result of this study, it can be concluded that Top-k Skyline Query can be used to find significant protein in Parkinson’s disease.
+Based on the result of this study, it can be concluded that Top-k Skyline Query can be used to find important proteins in Parkinson’s disease.
 Experiment and experiment+prediction interaction data sources for Parkinson’s disease can be used in PPI Analysis using this method.
-Significant protein for Parkinson’s disease based on this study is SNCA that has been proven to have a significant role in PD.
+The important protein for Parkinson’s disease based on this study is SNCA that has been proven to have a significant role in PD.

 Acknowledgments

-This study supported by Ministry of Research and Technology/National Agency for Research and Innovation (RISTEK-BRIN).
+This research is supported by Ministry of Research, Technology and Higher Education, Indonesia, under Master’s Thesis Research Grant from Directorate of Higher Education, Indonesia, 2020.
 We thank Aryo Tedjo from Department of Medical Chemistry, Faculty of Medicine Universitas Indonesia and Dimas Ramadhian from Human Cancer Research Center, Indonesia Medical Education and Research Institute, Faculty of Medicine Universitas Indonesia for added proteins information.

 Competing Interests